 Technological advancements are constantly being made in the offshore construction industry, resulting in frequent implementation and utilisation of new, or little tested, technology.
 Further, designs for many of the more complex offshore structures (including for wind farms, oil rigs and FPSOs) are bespoke and tailored to an asset’s specific environment and purpose.
 This, coupled with the fact that many such structures are incredibly complex feats of engineering, means that it is common for defects and performance issues to manifest some time after completion of the work.

 Warranty periods and regimes will depend on the nature of the structure or equipment supplied.
-Taking FPSOs as an example, it is typical to have a defined initial operation phase of six to 12 months after commissioning to identify and address issues that were or could not be discovered during the construction, testing and commissioning.
+Taking FPSOs as an example, it is typical to have a defined initial operation phase of six to 12 months after commissioning to identify and address issues that were not, or could not be, discovered during the construction, testing and commissioning.

 Offshore wind projects commonly have multiple warranty periods of varying durations, which require careful management by the owner, particularly where contractors and suppliers are disputing the true cause of the defect or performance failure in question.
 The following are some examples.

-- Wind turbine generator (WTG) supply contracts: these now tend to contain warranty periods for as long as three to five years from installation of the WTG, or group of WTGs, with extensions for repaired elements up to a longstop date.
+- Wind turbine generator (WTG) supply contracts: These now tend to contain warranty periods for as long as three to five years from installation of the WTG, or group of WTGs, with extensions for repaired elements up to a longstop date.
 We commonly see these contracts excluding liability beyond the defined warranty period.

-In addition to assessing whether a party is entitled to terminate (and if so, whether any relevant procedure has been followed), there are other practical and legal issues that parties should have regard to, as illustrated in the following.
+In addition to assessing whether a party is entitled to terminate (and, if so, whether any relevant procedure has been followed), there are other practical and legal issues that parties should have regard to, as illustrated in the following.

 Limiting and excluding liability